 Description

-The walls are galleted rubblestone with brick linings to all openings.
-The square-headed window openings are formed in red brick (painted white) and contain original 6/6 timber sash windows with cylinder glass and painted masonry sills.
+The roof is hipped natural slate with rolled lead ridges.
+Two symmetrically placed yellow brick chimneystacks with profiled mouldings and dog-tooth detail carry clay pots.
+Replacement ogee-moulded cast-iron guttering on iron brackets runs along a red brick eaves course, with cast-iron downpipes below.
+The main walls are galleted rubblestone with brick linings to all openings.
+Window openings are square-headed, formed in red brick painted white, and fitted with original six-over-six timber sash windows with cylinder glass and painted masonry sills.

-The symmetrical south front elevation is five windows wide, abutted by a central polychromatic brick entrance porch.
-The square-plan porch is built in yellow brick laid in Flemish bond with a black and red brick moulded plinth course, black and red brick course at impost level, and a moulded black brick continuous hood moulding.
-A window opening appears to the right cheek, a pair of window openings to the front, and a door opening to the left cheek, all segmental-headed with stop-chamfered reveals and black and red brick keystones.
-The windows are single-pane timber sash with coloured margin lights and ogee horns, sharing a masonry sill with decorative detail.
-A replacement timber panelled door with segmental-headed overlight opens onto a stone step.
-A polychromatic brick cornice sits below stone coping with a decorative cast-iron grille over it, surmounted by a timber-frame conservatory with hipped natural slate roof.
+The symmetrical south-facing front elevation is five windows wide, with a central polychromatic brick entrance porch abutting it.
+The porch is square on plan, built in yellow brick laid in Flemish bond, with a moulded plinth course in black and red brick, a black and red brick course at impost level, and a continuous moulded black brick hood moulding.
+The porch has a single window opening to the right cheek, a pair of window openings to the front, and a door opening to the left cheek.
+All openings are segmental-headed with stop-chamfered reveals and black and red brick keystones.
+The windows are single-pane timber sashes with coloured margin lights, ogee horns, and a shared masonry sill with decorative detailing.
+The entrance is via a replacement timber panelled door with a segmental-headed overlight, set on a stone step.
+Above the porch, a polychromatic brick cornice sits below a stone coping with a decorative cast-iron grille over, and the whole is surmounted by a timber-frame conservatory with a hipped natural slate roof.

-The rear elevation is abutted by an off-centre single-bay two-storey part-rendered return and a single-storey rubblestone former dairy to the east.
-Original 6/6 timber sash windows sit on the first floor; paired single-pane timber sash windows appear on the west bay at ground floor level.
-A segmental-headed red brick opening at the centre contains replacement paired 4/4 timber sash windows on a concrete sill.
-The return has horizontally-glazed 2/2 timber sash windows to the left cheek at first-floor level and a replacement timber glazed door to the right cheek opening into a sunken gravel rear yard.
+The rear elevation is abutted by an off-centre, single-bay, two-storey part-rendered return and a single-storey rubblestone former dairy to the east.
+The first floor has original six-over-six timber sash windows.
+The ground floor of the west bay has paired single-pane timber sash windows, while the centre has a segmental-headed red brick opening fitted with replacement paired four-over-four timber sash windows on a concrete sill.
+The return has horizontally-glazed two-over-two timber sash windows to its left cheek at first floor level, and a replacement timber glazed door to its right cheek opening into a sunken gravel rear yard.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.